-Structural and functional studies of bacterian proteins involved in heme acquisition (Célia Caillet, Nadia Izadi-Pruneyre, Anne Lecroisey, Karine Wecker, Nicolas Wolff)
+Structural and functional studies of bacterian proteins involved in heme acquisition (Célia Caillet, Nadia Izadi-Pruneyre, Anne Lecroisey, Julien Lefrèvre, Karine Wecker, Nicolas Wolff)

-Three-dimensional structure of toxins (Karine Frénal, Manel Ben Aissa, Iñaki Guijarro, Muriel Delepierre, Karine Wecker)
+Three-dimensional structure of toxins (Muriel Delepierre, Karine Wecker)

 Structural studies of ionic channels were rendered possible through the use of specific ligand of each of the channel.
 Therefore, the finding of molecules that selectively block a given class of channel is very helpful.
 Channel ligands are mainly isolated from the venom of vertebrate and/or invertebrate and represent powerful and nice tools for ion channels characterisation.
 Although the molecular basis of toxin specificity towards species and/or ionic channels has been widely studied, much knowledge is still needed to fully understand their structural and functional characteristics.
 It is therefore very important to continue to characterize toxins soon these are discovered not only due to the huge public health problem caused by venomous animals stings but also because a large number of new ionic channels are without pharmacology due to the lack of specific ligand.
-We have determined the structure of three toxins: (i) Pi4 containing 4 disulfide bridges (collaboration Lourival Possani Mexique et Jean-Marc Sabatier Marseille) (ii) the erg toxin that forms a new sub family and possesses a new mode of action (collaboration Lourival Possani) (iii) finally Pa9 a non peptidic toxin and the first molecule active on 2P potassium channels (collaboration Michel Ladzunski Nice).
-We are investigating now the structure of sodium like toxin acting on potassium channels (collaboration Tunis Pasteur Institute Mohammed El Ayeb).
+We have investigated the structure of a sodium like toxin acting on potassium channels (collaboration Institut Pasteur de Tunis Mohamed El Ayeb) and working now on the structure determination of three others toxins: ( i) discrepine a toxin active on potassium channels (collaboration Lourival Possani Mexique) (ii) the Pa9 a non peptidic toxin and the first molecule active on 2P potassium channels (collaboration Michel Ladzunski Nice) (iii) finally, a highly depressant toxin active on sodium channels (collaboration Michael Gurevitz, Tel Aviv)

-Structural studies of antigenic determinants recognised by a protective monoclonal antibody in view of developing a vaccine against shigellosis (Marie-Jeanne Clement, Ada Prochnicka-Chalufour, Catherine Simenel, Muriel Delepierre)
+Structural studies of antigenic determinants recognised by a protective monoclonal antibody in view of developing a vaccine against shigellosis (Ada Prochnicka-Chalufour, Catherine Simenel, Muriel Delepierre)

 Structure-function studies a DNA repair enzyme expressed by the protozoan parasite Toxoplasma gondii the protein TgDRE, (Karine Frénal, Nicolas Wolff)